 What to Expect During Heroin Detox

 Coming off heroin can be painful, but there are many heroin detox options that aid in kicking heroin.
 There are also comfort medications used in heroin detox.
 These help to keep users safe while going through the process.
-You might wonder, can you die from heroin withdrawals?
+You might wonder, can you die from opioid or heroin withdrawals?
 It is possible, and a medically supervised detox for heroin is the best way to avoid a fatal withdrawal.

 Quitting Heroin Cold Turkey